 2. Every other niche can win.

-3. If it fails to make affiliate income it can be monetized in other ways. i.e. running ads can bring in a tidy sum
+3. If it does not make affiliate income it can be monetized in other ways. i.e. running ads can bring in a tidy sum

-5. Websites are selling for 35 x Monthly Profit* – so if you get a site to 500 profit a month you can sell it for 17k and choose another niche.
+5. Websites are selling for 35 x Monthly Profit* – so if you get a site to five hundred profit a month you can sell it for 17k and choose another niche.

 Action: Choose a niche today.

-In the next article in this series Affiliate Marketing For Beginners, we get a bit techy with Domain Names and Hosting.
-Go there now.
+In the next article in this series Affiliate Marketing for Beginners, we look at Domain Names and Hosting for affiliate sites.